-4 types of USB OTG adapters to connect your guitar to a phone or a tablet
+4 types of USB OTG adapters to connect your guitar to mobile device (Android smartphone and tablet, iPad, iPhone)

 Any guitarist would want to get realistic guitar effects and amp sim models from their mobile device.
 However, the process begs one particular question.
 How to connect guitars to Android phone/tablet, iPhone or iPads?
 The answer is audio interfaces, or guitar interfaces.
 We have enlightened the issue here before.
 However, the USB outs of many of these interfaces do not match the USB ports of mobile devices.
 Audio interfaces that are used for mobile guitar effects and amp modeling apps (Deplike, Tonebridge, Bias FX) generally have USB A plug.
 This is where the OTG (on the go) adapters come in handy.
 These little cables basically fill the gap between the guitar/audio interface and the phones/tablets.
 Most importantly, they carry the guitar signal coming from the audio interface without compromising the quality.

 Check out our guide on audio interfaces here.